will234/paypalnativecheckout-docs/ios.md

 #### Swift Integration

-If you have a Swift application and would like to integration, please follow these steps, otherwise you can move on to reviewing [Quick / Auto Integration](#quickauto-integration) and  [Manual Integration](#manual-integration).
+If you have a Swift application and would like to intergrate please follow these additional steps, otherwise you can move on to reviewing [Quick / Auto Integration](#quickauto-integration) and  [Manual Integration](#manual-integration).

 * Obtain a copy of the NativeCheckout.framework, [Direct Download of Release](https://github.com/paypal/paypalcheckout-ios/raw/master/NativeCheckout.framework.zip)
 * Copy unpack the archive, and copy `NativeCheckout.framework` to the root of your Swift project.